wp-plugins/wp-related-random-post/readme.txt

 Tested up to: 4.1
 Stable tag: Trunk

-Shows the related posts on a single post in same catagory.
+Shows the related posts on a single post from same catagory.

 == Description ==